RMIT Research Training Program Scholarship - Policy References

 Changes to enrolment

-(34) Any changes between full- and part-time study mode must be applied for in accordance with the eligibility requirements and processes set out in the Program duration process.
+(31) Any changes between full- and part-time study load must be applied for in accordance with the eligibility requirements and processes set out in the Program duration policy process.

-(35) Further information about: program transfers (within or external to RMIT), study load changes and other enrolment changes can be found in the HDR candidature processes.
+(34) Further information about program transfers (within or external to RMIT), study load changes and other enrolment changes can be found in the Program transfer policy process, the Program duration policy process and the Leave of absence policy process.

 Termination of an RTP fees offset